ApoorvaKa/sudoku_solver/README.md

 ## Constraint Satisfaction Formulation
 ---
-I set up the sudoku with the following constraints satisfaction problem definition.
+I set up sudoku with the following constraint satisfaction problem definition.

 **Variables:** There are 81 variables, one for each cell in the sudoku.
 The variables are stored in a 2D array and refered to as `board[i][j]` where i is the row and j is the column of the cell.

-**Domains:** Each variable in the sudoku board has a domain 1-9.
+**Domains:** Each variable in the sudoku board has a domain `1-9`.

 **Constraints:** The following constraints are used to define the sudoku problem.